coq/coq/doc/sphinx/language/gallina-specification-language.rst

    .. cmdv:: Let @ident := @term
       :name: Let (outside a section)

-      Out of any section, this variant is a synonym of :n:`Local Definition @ident := @term`.
+      Outside of any section, this variant is a synonym of :n:`Local Definition @ident := @term`.
       For its meaning inside a section, see :cmd:`Let` in :ref:`section-mechanism`.

       .. warn:: @ident is declared as a local definition [local-declaration,scope]

-         Warning that is emitted when using :cmd:`Let` instead of :cmd:`Local Definition`.
+         Warning generated when using :cmd:`Let` instead of :cmd:`Local Definition`.

 .. seealso:: Section :ref:`section-mechanism`, commands :cmd:`Opaque`,